 LMS continues to expand and incorporate technology resources into the classroom curriculum delivery and activities.
-Our 1:1 student ratio for Chromebooks continues to be an essential tool for the delivery of campus instruction resources.
-Teachers and students continue to use and explore innovative educational applications in the classroom, enhancing the academic environment and a platform to provide instantaneous feedback.
+Our 1:1 student ratio for Chromebooks continues to be essential for delivering campus instruction resources.
+Teachers and students continue to use and explore innovative educational applications in the classroom, enhancing the academic environment and providing instantaneous feedback.